essex-lab/ProtoMS/doc/.man/compilation.rst

 * **src** This directory contains all of the source code for the main program

-* **tools** This directory contains numerous useful scripts to setup and analyse ProtoMS simualtions.
+* **tools** This directory contains numerous useful scripts to setup and analyse ProtoMS simulations.

 * **tutorial** This directory contains a number of examples that demonstrate applications of ProtoMS.